Pracheta09/Android-IOT-SmartGym-2016/README.md

 # Android-IOT-SmartGym-2016

-Built as part of the challenge Infinity of Things at TechFest 2015
+Built as part of the challenge Infinity of Things at TechFest IIT Bombay 2015

 This project went to the Finale's as well ^_^